From rough to multifractal multidimensional volatility: A multidimensional Log S-fBM model: Proofs of the weak convergence results

-One last step is to verify that the $\R^d$ valued process $\left(\bm{M}_{\bm{H}}(t)\right)_{t\geq 0}$ satisfies the previous assumptions.\\ The first point of Theorem \ref{theo:tightnessKolmogorov} is straightforward.
+To prove the tightness, it is sufficient to verify that the $\R^d$ valued process $\left(\bm{M}_{\bm{H}}(t)\right)_{t\geq 0}$ satisfies the previous assumptions of Theorem \ref{theo:tightnessKolmogorov}.
+The first point of Theorem \ref{theo:tightnessKolmogorov} is straightforward.
 Concerning the Kolmogorov criterion, we suppose that $t>s$ as they play symmetric roles.
 One has:

 Then, after some algebra

 One can see straightforwardly that:

 which ends the proof.